 We are dedicated to helping you achieve your individual goals through outstanding customer service and experienced representation.
 Our objective is to provide our clients with an experience that is simple, stress-free and successful from start to finish.

-In New York, it is a traffic violation to fail to yield for a vehicle.
+In New York failure to yield is a traffic violation to for a vehicle.
 Sections 1140 through 1146-A of the Vehicle & Traffic code deal with right of way and your responsibilities.

 The penalties for failure to yield violations carry 3 points.
 In NYC, all charges under these (and any other sections of law) will either be dismissed entirely or guilty as charged following a hearing.
 In other jurisdictions, prosecutors may consider lowering the violation to a lesser charge that doesn’t carry any points at all, but it’s important to note that the prosecutor would consider what type of failure to yield is in play.